jas-chen/react-reactive-class/README.md

 ```

 ### Config Reactive Component
 By default, the props provider attribute is `ee` and Reactive Component will listen to `props` event.
-You can custom those value.
+You can custom those values.

 > Event name has no effect when using Rx.Observable as props provider.

 #### ES5/ES5
 ```javascript
 const XText = reactive(Text, 'awesomeProvider', 'new-props');

 <XText awesomeProvider={window.ee} />
 window.ee.emit('new-props', {children: 'Awesome!'});
 ```